pi-bot/Eagle/README.md

 ```
 RIPUP @;
 ```
 Another problem I faced was closing the sheets menu and getting it back.
+Here's a good guide to the userinterface. http://www.computeraideddesignguide.com/schematic-options-menus-eagle-pcb-tutorial/

-http://www.computeraideddesignguide.com/schematic-options-menus-eagle-pcb-tutorial/
+I found controls under **options>GUI options>Sheet tabs**